lczech/genesis/doc/manual/setup.md

  *  The Python module requires [Boost Python](www.boost.org/doc/libs/release/libs/python/) 1.41 or higher.
 Frankly, this is a huge requirement, but currently this is the way it is.
     You might need to compile Boost Python with the `-fPIC` flag to work properly.

+    To build the Python module, you need CMake 2.8.12 or higher.
 -->
  *  If you also want to build the tests, you need [Google Test](https://github.com/google/googletest).
     We internally run the tests before every release, so you don't need to.
 Have a look at the